-Hot spring water turning to mud when touched by something impure!?
-"The Pure Sprout"
+Hot spring water gets cloudy when touched by something impure!?

-The goddess (Yasakatome no Kami) who was made to live in Kamisha is said to have soaked cotton in the hot spring water she used to do her makeup before coming to Shimosha.
+The goddess (Yasakatome no Kami) who lived in Kamisha is said to have soaked cotton in the hot spring water she used to do her makeup before moving to Shimosha.
 The hot spring water that dripped out during her journey is said to be the origin of the hot springs of Kamisuwa and Shimosuwa.

 This cotton was finally set down at Shimosha, and a hot spring vigorously bubbled up from the ground there.
 This hot spring came to be known as Wata no Yu, and the hot spring water there is said to be sacred water belonging to a shrine.
-Anyone who is impure that enters the spring will turn the water to mud, and such people’s bathing is not allowed.
+Anyone who is impure that enters the spring makes the water cloudy, and such people’s bathing was not allowed.

 With the development of highways in the Edo Period, Wata no Yu became quite a popular hot spring and was soon known throughout the country.
-Although the source of the hot spring is not quite as vigorous as it used to be, and although there is no communal bath that uses Wata no Yu’s water, 100% of the water used in the hot springs at the nearby inns is sourced from Wata no Yu.
-You may find yourself going to Koyu, a nearby hot spring, every day.
+Although the source of the hot spring is not quite as vigorous as it used to be, part of the water used in the hot springs at the nearby inns and communal baths are sourced from Wata no Yu.
+You may find yourself going to Koyu every day.
 If the water turns a bit brown, don’t worry!
 It doesn’t mean you’re an impure person.
 Rather, one of the joys of hot springs is that the appearance of the water changes from time to time.

 Come winter, when the entirety of Lake Suwa’s surface has frozen, huge streaks of cracked ice run over the frozen lake, which look like a small range of mountains.
 This phenomenon is called Omiwatari.
 A romantic legend says that these streaks of cracked ice are formed by the god in Kamisha crossing the lake to see the goddess who lived in Shimosha, but they also served another purpose.
 Long ago, when politics was often conducted via divination, the directions and shapes of these streaks of ice were used to predict the country’s fortunes for the year and was extremely important for the people of the time.

-While Suwa Taisha does not currently hold any festivals directly related to Omiwatari, “miwatari*1 is the shrine’s miyuki*2” was found to have been written on a charm from the period of the Northern and Southern Courts.
-It is also thought that Suwa Taisha having both a Kamisha and Shimosha is due to this Miwatari faith.
+While Suwa Taisha does not currently hold any festivals directly related to Omiwatari, the shrine’s miyuki*1” called miwatari*2 was found to have been written on a historical document from the period of the Northern and Southern Courts.
+It is also thought that Suwa Taisha having both a Kamisha and Shimosha is due to this miwatari faith.
 Fortunately, it is a wholly unique natural phenomenon with an impressive scale.

-*2 Miyuki refers to the temporary movement of a god.
-The “omikoshi” used to transport the gods is also related to this, and many old shrines hold such annual festivals.
+*1 Miyuki refers to the temporary movement of a god.
+The omikoshi (portable shrine) used to transport the gods is also related to this, and many old shrines hold such annual festivals.